-If your website is as at least as complex as a Foundation build, then SMASH requires a clone of your site on a staging server for ongoing service.
+SMASH requires a clone of your site on a staging server for ongoing service.
 The hosting must match the hosting configuration of the live site, including the purchase of any additional SSL certificates.
-Websites that are as simple as my RapidRollout package are often excluded from this requirement, but not always.

 Updating complex builds require regression testing of workflows and other functionality.
-Each the site’s code base is changed by an update, a full manual regression test is required to make sure all role-based security is preserved, as well as test to confirm no compromise to protected content, preservation of conditional navigation displays, and more.
-This testing must happen on the staging server first, then again once the site is live.
-Your sign-off that all is well is the last step in concluding any given update cycle.
+Each the site's code base is changed by an update, a full manual regression test is required to make sure all role-based security is preserved, as well as test to confirm no compromise to protected content, preservation of conditional navigation displays, and more.
+This testing must happen on the staging server first, then again on the live site.

 My SMASH approach has stopped hundreds of thousands of attacks on websites across my portfolio, and continues to do so to this day.
 I created SMASH in response to what I saw almost a decade ago: WordPress gets implemented in an unsafe manner a lot by vendors who do not build such websites under a legal contract with an expectation of security.
 Now that the General Data Protection Regulation (GDPR) is upon us, a service like SMASH can go a long way toward GDPR compliance as well as it relates to Article 25: "Data protection by design and by default".